icebreakerone/open-energy-technical-docs/docs/ops_guidelines/introduction.rst

 ongoing governance.

 **Delivery Advisory Group**: Consulted on the drafting of operational guidelines and understanding data production and usage.
-Fed into the requirements for technical delivery of the Open Energy Governance Platform and the Energy Data Search to ensure they meet user needs.
+Fed into the requirements for technical delivery of the Open Energy Governance Service and the Energy Data Search to ensure they meet user needs.
 Alongside this, examined the day-to-day operational aspects of Open Energy including security and systems.

 **Steering Group**: Supported the overarching strategy, ensured the delivery of our objectives, and helped